onflow/fcl-js/packages/fcl/README.md

 `@onflow` allows for specifying the **payer**, **proposer** and **authorizer** of transactions on Flow.

 Describing the specifics of how to compose Flow transactions is beyond the scope of this guide.
-For more information about how to build Flow transactions you can read the [documentation](docs)
+For more information about how to build Flow transactions you can read the [https://docs.onflow.org/docs/cadence#transactions](docs).

 ### Simple Transaction

 To send a transaction you must supply a **payer** and **proposer**.
-In this transaction the current user we authenticated earlier is used for each. `@onflow/fcl` will use the configured wallet to sign this transaction on behalf of the current user.
+In the following transaction the current user we authenticated earlier is used for each. `@onflow/fcl` will use the configured wallet to sign this transaction on behalf of the current user.

 ```jsx
 const response = await fcl.send([